-The purpose of this policy guideline is to outline appropriate travel-related expenses.
-Only College related business travel expenses are reimbursable to employees.
+The purpose of this policy is to outline appropriate travel-related expenses.
+Internal Revenue Service (IRS) regulations state that ordinary and necessary business expenses are reimbursable.

-Transportation — Employees should seek and engage the least expensive transportation methods that reasonably accommodate their travels.
-Additional consideration should also be given to direct flights and train travel as these are best choices toward Macalester’s goal of carbon neutrality.
+Transportation — Employees should seek and engage the least expensive transportation methods that reasonably accommodate their travel needs.
+Additional consideration should also be given to direct flights and train travel, as these aid in Macalester’s goal of carbon neutrality.

-c.
-Travel Insurance — Travel insurance is recommended only when traveling outside of the United States under the following conditions:
+- Travel Insurance — Travel insurance is recommended only when traveling outside of the United States under the following circumstances:

 - Traveling for an extended period of time (one month of more)